morrissey466/Illinois_School_Analysis/README.md

 </div>

-Lastly the machine learning alogrithm testing will be detialed out as follows below:
+Lastly the machine learning alogrithm testing utilized through Python found the following results:

 Description of preliminary data preprocessing
 The data was pulled from Illinois State Board of Education.
 We cleaned the data to retrieve our dependent and independent variables.